unipept/unipept-visualizations/README.md

 * `duration` (default: 1000): The duration of the animations in ms.
 * `useFixedColors` (default: false): Base colors on the name of the nodes.
 * `enableTooltips` (default: true): Should tooltips be shown on mouseover?
+* `enableBreadcrumbs` (default: true): Should breadcrumbs be shown?

 #### Functions
 * `getLabel`: Function that returns a string to use as label for a node.
 Is called with a node as parameter.
 By default, the `name` attribute of the node is used.
 * `getTooltip`: Function that returns the html to use as tooltip for a node.
 Is called with a node as parameter.
 By default, the result of `getTooltipTitle` is used in a header tag and the result of `getTooltipText` is used in a paragraph tag.
 * `getTooltipTitle`: Function that returns the text to use as tooltip title.
 Is called with a node as parameter.
 By default, the `name` attribute of the node is used.
 * `getTooltipText`: Function that returns the text to use as tooltip text.
 Is called with a node as parameter.
 By default, the value of `data.count` the node is used.
+* `getTitle`: Function that returns the string to use as mouseover text for the breadcrumbs.
+By default, `getLabel` is used.
 * `countAccessor`: Function that returns the value associated with the node.
 Is called with a node as parameter.
 By default, the value of `node.data.self_count` is used.
 * `rerootCallback`: Function that gets called after every "reroot" of the visualization.
 Is called with a node as parameter.
 By default, this is empty.